ars2240/asdHBTucker/README.md

 - logisticRegPCA.m- predict using logistic regression, using first X PCs
 - logisticReg_mRMR.r- uses a logistic regression model to learn & predict ASD, with mRMR feature selection
 - logisticReg_noDecomp.m- uses a logistic regression model to learn & predict ASD, uses gene selection rather than a decomposition
+- logisticReg_noDecomp_genes.m- uses a logistic regression model to learn & predict ASD, uses gene selection rather than a decomposition, using genetic variants only
 - multi.m- draws a single sample from the multinomial distribution
 - mRMR.r- selects features using mRMR method
 - newTreePaths.m- draws tree for test documents